r0hanSH/r0hanSH.github.io/posts/random-challenges.md

 ## Challenge 2 (Network Forensics)

 Download the [file](https://mega.nz/#!CXAwHJgK!mzHMdbdfpjD3vMYxLcrvSkojDB4UzbWAF5SAmKigJCA).
-This challenge is an interesting challenge.
+This is an interesting challenge.
 Analyse the file in WireShark.
 I saw some hex encoded values in the ICMP packets and this is what I got.

 ![Branching](https://raw.githubusercontent.com/r0hanSH/r0hanSH.github.io/master/images/random-challenges/ch2.JPG)

 There are also some DNS packets.
 Observe the subdomains listed, so these are base64 encoded.
 Let's decode the first one and it gives PK which is the file signature of a zip file.
-So I got a zip file from there which was password protected and the password we already decoded from the hex in ICMP packets.
+So I got a zip file from there and it was password protected and we have already decoded the password from the hex in ICMP packets.

 FLAG : flag{Exf1ltr4t10n_ICMP_AnD_DNS_Tsh4rk_4_Ze_W1n}